damian-pastorini/reldens/README.md

 ##### Fields description:

-The scenes entity map field will be the full json file for the exported map.
+In the scenes entity, the scene_map field will be the full json file for the exported map.

 Collisions JSON sample: